 The EHEDG endeavours to exchange ideas with the US government agency NSF (National Sanitation Foundation*) and the non-profit American organization 3-A SSI (3-A Sanitary Standards**) in order to establish transatlantic common views.

-*) The NSF is a US government agency for
+*) The NSF is a US government agency for basic research and education in food engineering.

-Vertical precision mixers: machine design and
+Vertical precision mixers: machine design and mixing principles

 The mixing systems presented here have different key areas of application.
 However, they feature the same hygienic characteristics.
 They mix extremely gently at low rotational frequencies and avoid product heating as well as "product rubbing" on the mixing chamber walls.
 The mixing shaft is sealed and driven only from the top, out of contact with the mixing goods.
 There is no sealing in the mixing room floor.
 The mixing tools of all mixers are welded and polished without joints.
 The gas-tight shaft seal is designed as a PTFE lip seal and — both dry and wet — can be controlled microbiologically.
 The mixing space is also welded and polished without joints.
 The closing elements on the bottom side seal dead space-free and gas-tight.